blissnd/secThingChallenge/README.md

 Log must be in the format (via LogFormat lines ending in %D) given in the sample apache2.conf

 A sample access.log is included

+[Scripts were developed & run on my localhost WordPress install]